How To Deal With a Disrespectful Partner in a Self-Respectful Way

 We all hurt the people we love and often say things we don’t want to say.
 It’s not a crime, and it’s not necessarily something horrible.

 Disclaimer: Just like every other rule, there are exceptions.
-This post isn’t for people victims of abusive behaviour or strong manipulative behaviour.
+This post isn’t for people victims of abusive behavior or strong manipulative behavior.
 If you feel like your case is more serious, there’s just one step guide for you – leave this person as soon as possible.
 Look for help and end the relationship or the marriage immediately.

 3. Ask for a change

 There isn’t even the slightest reason to tolerate disrespectful behavior — demand change.

 Look, when I say “demand”, I don’t mean you to set ultimatums, be rude, or be the one who acts disrespectfully.

 Instead, explain why and how your partner does harm you.
 Share your feelings and explain you don’t want to feel that way.
 Offer help.
 For example, every time your partner acts disrespectfully, you would let him know so he would be aware of it.

 Look for his honesty and notice if he does try to correct his behavior.

 There’s one thing in this all guide that doesn’t match what most relationship counselors will tell you.
 And usually, I agree with them.
 But not now.

 They say never to demand change because the only person we could actively change in this world is ourselves.
 If someone changes, it’s only because they wanted to.
 And I agree.